- 1 What is Cutera Laser Vein Therapy?

 Often, patients find that one or two treatments are sufficient.
 However, the number of treatments necessary depends on the number, color, and size of the vessels being treated.
 Since individual results vary, ask your medical professional about your specific condition.

-During your initial consultation, Cathleen Bilyeu, our Master Aesthetician, will review your medical history, examine your skin and discuss your specific concerns.
-She will then work with you to develop a customized treatment plan to help you achieve your goals, using Cutera Laser Vein Therapy and potentially other treatment options available in our office.
+During your initial consultation, our aestheticians, will review your medical history, examine your skin and discuss your specific concerns.
+They will then work with you to develop a customized treatment plan to help you achieve your goals, using Cutera Laser Vein Therapy and potentially other treatment options available in our office.
 Treatment plans are reviewed by Dr. Hayes, who is available for further consultation if needed.

 The price for Cutera Laser Vein Therapy varies depending on your areas of concern, the number of sessions needed and your ultimate goals.
 Your provider and you will work together to create a customized treatment plan that’s tailored to your body, your goals and your budget.